AndreasHeger/CGATReport/doc/Tutorial12.rst

    Correlation with expression values coloured by factor gene_function

-See options in :ref:`sphinxreport-test` for ways to do interactive refinement of such plots.
+See options in :ref:`cgatreport-test` for ways to do interactive refinement of such plots.